-ABC Fire Extinguisher is very versatile.
-They are often the ideal choice as the ABC fire extinguisher are able to put out many different types of fires.
+ABC Extinguisher is very versatile.
+They are often the ideal choice as the it is able to put out many different types of fires.

 What do the A B C mean on the fire extinguisher?